Ferdinand de Lesseps: Death

 The grave of Ferdinand de Lesseps, Père Lachaise Cemetery, Paris.

 Lesseps died at Château de La Chesnaye in Guilly, Vatan, Indre, on 7 December 1894.
 He was buried in Père Lachaise Cemetery in Paris.
 The grave stands at one of the junctions amongst other large family tombs.

 Legacy

 Removal of Lesseps' statue during the Suez Crisis in 1956.

-On 26 July 1956, Egyptian President Gamal Abdel Nasser used de Lesseps' surname as the codeword to Egyptian personnel designated to seize the offices of Suez Canal Company.
-Nasser used the codeword repeatedly in a public address in Alexandria that was broadcast to the nation via radio, and minutes later announced that he had issued a presidential decree nationalising the Suez Canal Company.
-The statue of Lesseps at the entrance of the Suez Canal was removed from its pedestal, to symbolize the end of European control of the waterway.
-The statue now stands in a small garden of the Port Fuad shipyard.
+On 26 July 1956, Egyptian President Gamal Abdel Nasser used the word Lesseps as the codeword to trigger the seizure of the offices of the Suez Canal Company by Egyptian forces.
+Nasser used the codeword repeatedly in a public address in Alexandria that was broadcast to the nation via radio.
+Minutes later, he announced that he had issued a presidential decree nationalising the Suez Canal Company.
+The statue of Lesseps at the entrance of the Suez Canal was soon removed from its pedestal, to symbolize the end of European control of the waterway.
+The statue later stood in a small garden of the Port Fuad shipyard, before being restored and moved to the Suez Canal Museum in Ismailia.
+The empty base remains at its original site in Port Said.